Datadita93/Bootcamp_Workbooks/README.md

 ## Introduction

-This portfolio shares my journey into data analysis, bringing together my education, and hands-on projects.
-It includes my **Week 1–5 workbook projects** from the **Level 3 Data Technician Bootcamp**, where I learned to work with tools like **Excel**, **Power BI**, **Tableau**, **SQL**, **Azure**, and **Python**.
-Each project shows how I’ve developed my technical skills and analytical thinking, and how I’m ready to apply them to real-world, data-driven work.

-## About me

-I’m a motivated and detail-oriented individual currently completing a Level 3 Data Technician Bootcamp, where I’m getting hands-on experience with Excel, SQL, Azure, and Python.
-My passion for data analysis actually started back at university during my Psychology degree, when I worked with my own research data and realised how exciting it is to uncover insights from numbers.
-On top of that, my time in customer service has helped me develop strong communication, teamwork, and problem-solving skills.
-I’m now looking forward to applying my data skills in a professional setting, continuing to learn, and contributing to projects that make an impact.
+I am a detail-oriented and motivated individual completing a Level 3 Data Technician Bootcamp, where I am building hands-on skills in Excel, Power BI, Tableau, SQL, Azure, and Python.
+My interest in data analysis started during my Psychology degree, where I worked with research data and developed a passion for uncovering meaningful insights.

+This portfolio highlights my education, work experience, and Week 1–5 Bootcamp projects, demonstrating the growth of my technical and analytical abilities.
+Combined with my customer service experience, which strengthened my teamwork, communication, and problem-solving skills, I am ready to apply these skills to real-world, data-driven projects.

 # Portfolio Summary: Workbooks 1 – 5